 44 AB First documented case of a Tarrasque-Fed mutation

-48 AB Enders Founded by several scholars who believed that the bidners at large had forgotten their original mission and that the only way forward was to further research a permanent solution in opposition.
+48 AB Enders Founded by several scholars who believed that the binders at large had forgotten their original mission and that the only way forward was to further research a permanent solution in opposition.
 Persecution and changes in the law eventually drive the Enders underground.

 50 AB Salzinwuun officially renames itself a Sovereign City with a Charter